shobogonzo/contest-manager/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+# Terms and Concepts

+We are building a contest management system where users can create contests, register participants, schedule performances, and assign scores to performances.
+Contests are held at locations with many rooms (e.g., a high school) and may span multiple days.
+Directors register participants for a contest and select preferred performance times.
+Schedulers review, adjust, and post contest schedules.
+Each performance is scored by one or more judges.
+Scores are then publicly posted for directors and participants to review.

+## Administration

+- Users

+### Users

+- An Administrator represents a user who is responsible for creating and managing contests at a high level.
+Administrators set contest dates, locations, and eligibility requirements.
+Administrators also assign scheduling and adjudication responsibilites for contests.
+- A Director represents a user who is responsible for a group of participants.
+Directors register their groups for contests and select preferred performance times.
+- A Scheduler represents a user who is responsible for organizing the performance schedule for a contest.
+Schedulers set the daily start and end times for a contest.
+Schedulers can move performances and adjust performance start and end times.
+- A Judge represents a user who is responsible for scoring performances.
+Judges select instrument specializations that determine which performances they are qualified to judge.

+## Scheduling

+- Day: A date on which the contest is held.
+A contest may span more than one day.
+- Room: The location where a performance takes place.
+Each room has assigned judges.
+- Judge: Individual who evaluates performances.
+Each judge has specific instrument specializations.
+- Performance: A scheduled event with a specified start and end time where a group or individual perform in the contest.
+- Participant: Group or individual performing in a contest.
+A participant plays a specific instrument for a performance, and participants are assigned to rooms based on judges' instrument specialization.